llvm-dcpu16/llvm-dcpu16/README.md

 This project has a goal to make a full-featured LLVM backend for DCPU-16 and port Clang to support this architecture.

-Currently, llvm backend is only partially implemented, but simple programs work.
+Currently, llvm backend and Clang support are only partially implemented, but simple programs work.
-Using clang is also possible, but one should target to msp430 to get the LLVM bitcode.

 Below are the instructions how to build and try (tested on Ubuntu 11.10 x86_64)